humdrum-tools/vhv-documentation/_posts/2017-01-28-slur-editing.md

 <span class="keypress">s</span> will add a longer slur.
 Slurs can also be moved in the graphic notation after they are created.

-See the documentation about [graphical slurs](/graphical/slurs) for more information.
+See the documentation about [graphic slurs](/graphic/slurs) for more information.